 However, the vast majority of people in Brooklyn who attend a Passover seder do so at home — ideally not their own, as it's so much work to prepare.

 It's not always possible to wrangle an invitation to a home-based Passover seder in New York City.
 Apartments are small.
 People are busy.
 For some, Passover is just too psycho-socially-logistically complicated to cope with.

-So, if... you're looking to experience a Passover seder in Brooklyn, and aren't sure where to go, here are two recommendations.
-One, literally get the taste of Passover at a restaurant.
-Two, cross your fingers for good luck, and attend one of Brooklyn's many, diverse community seders.
+So, if you're looking to experience a Passover seder in Brooklyn, and aren't sure where to go, here are two recommendations.
+One, literally get the taste of Passover at a restaurant or cater a seder in your home.
+Two, cross your fingers for good luck and attend one of Brooklyn's many, diverse community seders.

 Longing for the tastes of grandma's Passover, without all the questions?

 Join in Passover food fun at the contemporary Israeli-Mediterranean restaurant Miriam.
 Come by yourself, or with a dozen friends for a DIY Pesach meal.
 It's not a seder, nor is it kosher.
 What it is, is delicious.

 The ala carte menu includes all the special holiday foods, including appetizers of asparagus, artichoke hearts, and endive with bleu cheese, gefilte fish, haroset, chopped liver, and main courses of leg of lamb or fish, with sides of kugel, tsimmis, and rice with lentils.
 Desserts, for which you won't have room, are to-die-for anyway

 Local Synagogues Host Community Seders in Brooklyn 2018

 Numerous local synagogues throughout Brooklyn offer community seders.
 Put on some nice, casual clothes, be prepared to make friends with strangers, and feel at home in a new crowd.